HEEMO-95/DragKit/README.md

     do_scan()
 ```

-With the ability to integrate computer vision to do precesion alignment.
+With the ability to integrate computer vision to do precision alignment.
-DragKit GitHub:

 # Background